pawelgrzybek/pawelgrzybek.com/content/posts/2015-04-16-how-to-stay-informed-in-web-development-game.md

 ---
 title: How to stay informed in web development game
-description: Web design industry is very changeable.
+summary: Web design industry is very changeable.
 You need to flow new trends, frameworks, methodologies, concepts and standards to stay in the game.
 That’s how I do it.
 photo: 2015-04-16.jpg
 ---